TransLink’s MyWork Program Sets New Standard in Operations Innovation

 Implementing MyWork meant translating decades of complex dispatch and pay rules — many rooted in long-standing collective agreements — into precise technical logic.

-“This was one of the most technically challenging aspects of the program,” says Osama Aziz, director, business technology services (BTS) at TransLink.
+“This was one of the most technically challenging aspects of the program,” said Osama Aziz, director, business technology services (BTS) at TransLink.
 “Our goal was zero errors in pay or work assignments, even as we navigated the ratification of two new agreements during development.”

 The team deployed an exhaustive, multi-phase testing process to meet that goal, including more than 20,000 test cases and months of parallel runs with CMBC’s legacy system.